 Any other questions?

-If you have any other questions please get in touch with Nikki who will be more than happy to answer any questions you may have.
+If you have any other questions please get in touch and we will be more than happy to answer any questions you may have.

 What did other schools think?

 Suitable for all ages.
 Focussing on the journey of wheat from field to bread and waterpower, wheels, cogs, gears and other machinery

 Suitable for all ages.
 Focussing on where our food comes from, farms and farming